-PETER ECKLUND plays and composes in a unique style that mixes swinging jazz of 20s through the 40s with other traditional American music.
-Hes a founding member of the Orphan Newsboys, a swing quartet fronted by guitarist Marty Grosz.
-He has appeared with Woody Allens band at Michaels Pub in New York City.
+PETER ECKLUND played and composed in a unique style that mixes swinging jazz of 20s through the 40s with other traditional American music.
+He was a founding member of the Orphan Newsboys, a swing quartet fronted by guitarist Marty Grosz.
+He appeared with Woody Allens band at Michaels Pub in New York City.
 Ecklund is a regular at jazz parties and jazz festivals in the

 Ecklunds cornet (and trumpet) can be heard in the films King of the Gypsies, Eight Men Out, Fried Green Tomatoes, and in many radio and television commercials including those for the Showboat Casino in Atlantic City, NJ.
-He has appeared often on Garrison Keillors Prairie Home Companion, and he is cornet soloist in the Ken Burns films The Civil War, Baseball and The American West.
-Ecklund has recorded with David Bromberg, Bonnie Raitt, Maria Muldaur, Gregg Allman, Leon Redbone, Jay Ungar, Molly Mason, Livingston Taylor, Loudon Wainwright, Hungry Chuck and many others.
-He has made albums of old-style jazz for the Stomp Off and Jazzology labels and a solo album featuring many of his own compositions for Arbors Jazz.
-He is now working on a second solo album for Arbors.
-There are about 30 jazz albums now available in which he appears as a sideman, including an album for Stomp Off by the French jazz group Paris Washboard and a total of five albums by two Boston bands, the New Jazz Wizards and the Back Bay Ramblers.
+He appeared often on Garrison Keillors Prairie Home Companion, and he is cornet soloist in the Ken Burns films The Civil War, Baseball and The American West.
+Ecklund recorded with David Bromberg, Bonnie Raitt, Maria Muldaur, Gregg Allman, Leon Redbone, Jay Ungar, Molly Mason, Livingston Taylor, Loudon Wainwright, Hungry Chuck and many others.
+He made albums of old-style jazz for the Stomp Off and Jazzology labels and a solo album featuring many of his own compositions for Arbors Jazz.
+There are about 30 jazz albums now available in which he appeared as a sideman, including an album for Stomp Off by the French jazz group Paris Washboard and a total of five albums by two Boston bands, the New Jazz Wizards and the Back Bay Ramblers.

 Other recordings inlude a collaboration with guitarist/singer Scott Foster titled The Potted Palm Orchestra in 2005.